 - Application deadline: March 1, 2023

-- Program Dates: All selected students are required to attend orientation June 1st, 10-12 pm (save the date!), and will develop a weekly schedule with their supervisor for June 2-August 12.
+- Program Dates: All selected students are required to attend orientation May 31st, 10-12 pm (save the date!), and will develop a weekly schedule with their supervisor for June 5-August 11.
 All students will meet as a cohort on Wednesdays 1-2 for training, reflection, and support.